revisit-studies/reVISit-studies.github.io/docs/designing-studies/config-generation/latin-square.md

 # Example 3: Latin Square

-The 'random' order does not guarantee that each task is assigned an equal number of times across participants.
-To ensure that each task is performed the same number of times, we can use the 'latinSquare' order.

-For instance, consider a scenario with 12 speed and 5 color combinations.
-Each participant will complete all colors, and for each color, they will perform only 4 trials.
-By employing a Latin square design, we need just 3 participants to ensure that every speed and color combination is covered exactly once by a participant.
+When we randomized the trials in the previous section, we placed no restrictions on what colors were seen by the user -- only that they received exactly one color at each speed.
+Thus, it is possible that some users always see red, or some all pink, or some just never see the color green.

+Suppose that, instead, we wanted to make sure that the randomization is "balanced".
+In other words, if one speed and color combination is seen N times, then each other speed and color combination should also be seen N times.
+To achieve this, we can use the 'latinSquare' order.
+Consider a scenario with 12 different speeds and 5 different colors at each speed.
+If the user receives 4 random speeds for each color, then we would only need 3 participants to ensure that all color and speed combinations are seen exactly one time.
 This design ensures balanced task distribution while minimizing redundancy.
+You can read more about the latin square study design [here]((https://en.wikipedia.org/wiki/Latin_square)).

-This is the anticipated output of sequecne:
+Below is the intended sequence output:
 ```json
 {
   "order": "fixed",